strimzi/proposals/050-unidirectional-topic-operator.md

         lastTransitionTime: 20230301T103000Z
     ```

-The presence of this finalizer will be checked (and added if missing) on every reconciliation where the `metadata.deletionTimestamp` isn't set.
+The presence of this finalizer will be checked (and added, if missing) on every reconciliation where the `metadata.deletionTimestamp` isn't set.

 ---